indiqusdocs/yntraa/docs/Administration/ServicesManagement/WorkingwithCloudCollections.md

 - The Availability Zone - Cloud Collection mapping can not be modified after a collection is created.

 :::note
-If any resource in the underlying ISV is recreated, the corresponding Collection Item must be updated in Apiculus failing which, any resource purchase action that uses this Collection Item will fail.
+If any resource in the underlying ISV is recreated, the corresponding Collection Item must be updated in Yntraa failing which, any resource purchase action that uses this Collection Item will fail.
 :::